elmotec/codemetrics/README.rst

 The reports available for now are:

 - AgeReport:
-    help see what files/component has not changed in a while or who is most familiar with a particular set of files.
+    What files/component has not changed in a while or who is most familiar with a particular set of files.

 - HotSpotReport:
-    combines line count from cloc with SCM information to identify files/components that are complex (many lines of code) and that change often.
+    Combines line count from cloc with SCM information to identify files/components that are complex (many lines of code) and that change often.
 There are ways to post process the SCM log so that you adjust for mass edits or intraday changes.

 - CoChangeReport:
-    help identify what file/component changes when another part of the code base change.
-This is useful to identify hidden dependencies.
+    Identify what file/component changes when another part of the code base change.
+This is useful to identify dependencies.

 Recipes